krishrajchal/Royalty-Free-Music/README.md

 3. "genre": What genre it is.
 4. "path": The path to the mp3 of the song
 5. "cc": Creative Commons license.
 Needed only if it is not empty.
+6. "albumArt": Link to the album art.
+This also shows if the song has album art.
+If the song has no album art, the value is "".

 ## Genres
 1. Country & Folk